doanhandonly/RAD-CSE151A-Project/README.md

 | test  |             0.111618 |              0.18184  |   0.108507 |
 | train |             0.101274 |              0.176667 |   0.19376  |

 We will now interpret the above metrics in more detail.
-We start with the `mean_absolute_error`, which tells us that on average our predicted rating is about 0.17 off for both the test and train cases.
+We start with the `mean_absolute_error`, which tells us that on average our predicted rating is about `0.17` off for both the test and train cases.
 The similarity between these values tell us that our model has not overfitted, and though the values are a noticeable improvement compared to our first model, it is not ideal either.
 This shows how complex predicting review scores is.

 Same can be said for our `mean_squared_error`.
 We note that its value is smaller than the `mean_absolute_error`, which makes sense as it is roughly the square root of the `mean_absolute_error`.

 The `r2_score` however tells a very interesting story.
 The `r2_score` is a correlation metric that goes from 0 to 1, where 0 implies no correlation and 1 is identical correlation.
-Our value of 0.19 for train and 0.10 for test shows that our data is right on the edge of the fitting graph, meaning it is right under from overfitting.
+Our value of 0.19 for train and `0.10` for test shows that our data is right on the edge of the fitting graph, meaning it is right under from overfitting.
 This is a marked improvement to our linear regression r2 of about 0.8, meaning our second model is a definite improvement.

 ### Model on Fitting Graph
 [Back to table of contents](#table-of-contents)

-Based on the similarity of out MSE and MAE, we know that our model has not overfitted the training data.
-However, the large difference between r2_scores tells us that our model is much father along - or more complex - than our linear regression model on the fitting graph.
+Based on the similarity of our `MSE` and `MAE`, we know that our model has not overfitted the training data.
+However, the large difference between `r2_scores` tells us that our model is much further along - or more complex - than our linear regression model on the fitting graph.
 In other words, adding more layer or complexity may run the risk of overfitting, though we are clearly not there yet.
-This is very good for us, since it means that our model is quite generalizable (as the 10 folds contain similar values), but also quite difficult as adding large amounts of complexity is likely going to cause us to overfit our data.
+This is very good for us, since it means that our model is quite generalizable, but also quite difficult as adding large amounts of complexity is likely going to cause us to overfit our data.

 ### Model Improvements
 [Back to table of contents](#table-of-contents)

-Compared to our first model, the second model has much higher model complexity, and there is evidence (as discusses in the r2_scores above) that we are approaching the overfitting mark, though we are not there yet.
+Compared to our first model, the second model has much higher model complexity, and there is evidence (as discussed in the `r2_scores` above) that we are approaching the overfitting mark, though we are not there yet.
 This leaves us at a rather difficult stalemate: We have engineered a lot of features, have a large amount of data, and high model complexity, with optimized hyperparameters and a very small learning rate.
 This means that any potential model improvements probably needs to involve a major change in how we do our model.

 Here are some ways in which we may be able to improve our model:
-- Changing the type of NN layers.
-Right now, we have a "default" NN with backpropagation and only Dense layers with LeakyRelu in between.
+- `Changing the type of NN layers.` Right now, we have a "default" NN with backpropagation and only Dense layers with LeakyRelu in between.
 Perhaps trying different more complicated layers such as convolution or pooling layers may better bring out the correlations in the data.
-- Changing the type of activation function dynamically.
-Mathematically, each activation function is ideal for a very specific type of identification.
+- `Changing the type of activation function dynamically.` Mathematically, each activation function is ideal for a very specific type of identification.
 Perhaps changing activation functions between layers may help bring out the patterns in the data.
-- Doing more feature engineering.
-Some features, such as amenities, are only explored by length.
+- `Doing more feature engineering.` Some features, such as amenities, are only explored by length.
 Though it can be argued that there isn't much for us to do here, (since how much does amenities, for example, really impact the reviews of a listing?), it also means we have not tapped into this data's full potential.
 However, a full NLP stack will be necessary for this, which comes with concerns of overfitting and bias.

 ### Conclusion and Next Model
 [Back to table of contents](#table-of-contents)